SAP-samples/teched2025-DT261/exercises/ex02/README.md

 > * ZDT261_**0##** → **01** → **40** → **SAP TechEd Berlin**
 > * ZDT261_**1##** → **00** → **99** → **ASUG Tech-Connect**

-<br>forget to replace all occurences of the placeholder **`###`** with your assigned location and group number in the exercise steps below.
+<br>Don't forget to replace all occurrences of the placeholder **`###`** with your assigned location and group number in the exercise steps below.
 <br>

 ## Introduction

-In the preceeding exercise we have extended the _behavior_ of the based RAP BO by adding a determination, a validation and a side effect.
+In the previous exercise we have extended the _behavior_ of the based RAP BO by adding a determination, a validation and a side effect.

 We will now adapt the _CDS data model_, that means we will add new fields to the _Shop_ entity.

-Compared to the activities for adding additional behavior this is a larger amount of work since the complete stack of CDS views has be extended rather than only extensing the behavior definition (BDEF).
+Compared to the activities for adding additional behavior this is a larger amount of work since the complete stack of CDS views has to be extended rather than only extending the behavior definition (BDEF).

 <img src="images//image00.png" width="100%">